 If you choose to take the case to trial and you end up losing, the judge can impose the maximum penalties.
 Sometimes, the evidence could be very strong, and going to trial might not be such a good idea.

 Likewise, the prosecution might have a weak case, and will, therefore, be open to accepting a lower charge to avoid the hassle of going to trial.
-In such a case, you need to contact a lawyer from the Hooper Law Offices.
+In such a case, you need to contact a lawyer from the Aaron Hooper, Attorney at Law.

 Is a Plea Deal a Good Idea?